Picture: Kris Phillips

-2026 Early Modern Summer Program, Center of Canon Expansion and Change, University of Minnesota.
+2026 Early Modern Summer Program, Center for Canon Expansion and Change, University of Minnesota.
 I am in the back row, middle.

 I am passionate about program development and have taken courses in university pedagogy on the subject, aiming to raise undergraduate enrolment by creative and engaging course design.
-I am always working to make my teaching as inclusive as possible and try to include non-canonical, marginalized historical philosophers into the curriculum where ever I can.
+I am always working to make my teaching as inclusive as possible and include non-canonical, marginalized figures into the curriculum wherever I can.
+I find it important not to have them there just as a representation of marginalized groups but as intriguing and thought-provoking philosophers in their own right.
+Here, I consider, lies also one of the clearest examples of combining my research with my teaching.

 I have likewise designed a course for the Philosophy of Dinosaurs.
 Syllabus here.